The Pros and Cons of Popular Pontoon Boat Decking Materials and Coverings

 3. Interlocking Vinyl Floor Deck Covering

 Check out these nifty BlockTile Interlocking Tiles.
-Most often used on garage floors, they offer a great alternative to pontoon boat carpeting.
+They are often used on garage floors and offer a great alternative to pontoon boat carpeting.

 They have lots of advantages, too.
 Let's look: